 At The Vet's

-- Before you get out of the car to go in the office, place a small dab of vanilla extract under the cat’s nose.
-(Do this through the wire; don’t take the cat out of the carrier to do this) Or put this under her chin prior to her being placed in the carrier.
+- Before you get out of the car to go to the office, place a small dab of vanilla extract under the cat's nose.
+(Do this through the wire; don't take the cat out of the carrier to do this) Or put this under her chin prior to her being placed in the carrier.